yii2mod/yii2-helpers/README.md

-# yii2-helpers
+# Yii2 Helpers
-Collection of useful helper functions for Yii Framework 2.0
+This extension is a collection of useful helper functions for Yii Framework 2.0.